morrisonalexx/morrisonalexx/README.md

 ### Hi there 👋
-My name is Alex, and I'm currently looking for a job as a junior front-end developer.
+My name is Alex, and I'm currently looking for a job as a junior front-end developer👩‍💻.
 Any feedback and help are appreciated.

-In my spare time, I enjoy photography, rock climbing, books and long walks with my dog.
+In my spare time, I enjoy photography📸, rock climbing🧗‍♀️, books📚 and long walks with my dog🐕.

 #### Experience & Education